Calamity notification Wmo

 Calamity or violence

-All calamities and incidents of violence during the provision of a service must be reported to the municipality's Social Support Act (Wmo) supervisor within 3 working days of discovery.
+All calamities and incidents of violence in the provision of a facility, must be reported to the municipality's Wmo supervisor within 3 working days of discovery.

-A calamity is “an unintended or unexpected event that relates to the quality of a service and that has led to a serious harmful consequence or the death of a client.”
-Violence during the provision of a service: sexual penetration of the body of or indecent assault with a client, as well as physical and mental violence against a client, by a professional or by another client with whom the client stays in an accommodation of a provider during the 24-hour period or part of the day.
+An emergency is "an unintended or unexpected event, relating to the quality of a facility, that resulted in a serious harmful consequence to or death of a client."
+Violence in the provision of a facility: sexual intrusion into the body of or fornication with a client, as well as physical and mental violence towards a client, by a professional or by another client with whom the client is staying in a provider's accommodation during the 24-hour or part of the day.

 A calamity includes:

-- Any unexpected and unintended death of a client;
+• Any unexpected and unintentional death of a client;

-- Any suicide (attempt) by a client that may be related to shortcomings in care, for example, due to insufficient supervision, poor communication, or errors during transfer;
+• Any suicide (attempt) of a client, possibly related to deficiencies in care, for example, because there was inadequate supervision, poor communication or errors in transfer;

-- An event that has led or could lead to serious and/or permanent physical injury to a client;
+• An event that has resulted or may result in serious and/or permanent physical injury to a client;

-- An event that has led or could lead to serious mental suffering of a client;
+• An event that has resulted or may result in serious mental suffering of a client;

-- Serious transgressive behavior: physical, psychological and/or sexual by aid workers or other clients.
+• Serious transgressive behavior: physical, psychological and/or sexual by caregivers or other clients.

-Violence can include serious transgressions, whether physical, psychological, or sexual, by a professional or another client.
-Please contact the Wmo contact person at 14 0511.
+Violence can include serious transgressive behavior whether physical, psychological or sexual by a professional or other client.
+Please contact the Wmo contact person by calling 14 0511.

 The notification

-Calamities and violence can be reported by using the button below.
+Emergencies and violence can be reported by passing it on using the button below

-After receiving the notification, the municipality will contact the person who reported it and the organization where the incident took place.
-Depending on the severity of the situation, the municipality may ask the provider to investigate the incident or conduct its own investigation.
-A report will be drawn up of the investigation.
-The report will include whether, and if so, which improvement measures should be taken.
+After receiving the report, the municipality contacts the reporter and the organization where the calamity occurred.
+Depending on the seriousness of the situation, the municipality may ask the provider to investigate the calamity or conduct its own investigation.
+A report is drawn up of the investigation.
+The report will include whether, and if so what improvement measures need to be taken.

-The purpose of the calamity supervision and the investigation of calamities is to improve the quality of the support offered.
+The purpose of emergency monitoring and investigation is to improve the quality of support offered.

 Calamities at other facilities

-Do you want to report emergencies at facilities that are not covered by the Social Support Act (Wmo)?
-Please visit the website of the Healthcare and Youth Inspectorate.
+Want to report calamities at facilities not covered by the Wmo?
+Then go to the website of the Health and Youth Inspectorate.